-We further analyze these papers that do report experiment repetitions.
-For these papers, we find that only 16.67\% (accounting for 6.78\% of all surveyed papers) mention that the use of repeated experiments is to alleviate the randomness of results or the effect of measurement errors.
+We further analyze the papers that report experiment repetitions.
 Fig.~\ref{fig:PaperRepetition} shows the number of repetitions used in these papers.
-Note that a paper may use multiple numbers of repetitions.
-The results show that there are 11 kinds of numbers of repetitions.
-However, none of these papers justify or explain the reason for the number of repetitions chosen.
-In addition, we observe that 75\% of these papers use no more than 50 repetitions, while 37.50\% of them use more than 50 repetitions.
-The top 3 frequently used repetitions are 10, 50, and 1,000, which account for 20.83\%, 16.67\%, and 16.67\% of these papers, respectively.
-However, if the number of repetitions is too low (e.g., 10 repetitions), the reliability of the obtained performance of serverless functions may not be guaranteed (as explained in Section~\ref{sec:credible}), and it could lead to wrong or ambiguous conclusions.
-If the number of repetitions is too large (e.g., 1,000 repetitions), it will cause a huge runtime overhead, e.g., long experimentation time and high costs.
-Researchers pay for the number of requests and the actually allocated/consumed resources of serverless functions~\cite{lin2020modeling, wen2022literature}.
-Thus, a too-small or too-large number of repetitions may be inappropriate in serverless-related experiments.
-These results imply that the awareness of the variance of serverless function performance is still in the infancy stage.
+Note that a paper can employ multiple numbers of repetitions, so the sum of the proportions in the figure may exceed 100\%.
+There are 13 kinds of numbers of repetitions in the serverless computing literature.
+We find that 81.58\% of these papers use no more than 50 repetitions.
+The top 3 frequently used repetitions are 10, 50, and 1,000, which account for 26.32\%, 15.79\%, and 13.16\% of these papers, respectively.

+Surprisingly, we find that none of these papers justify or explain the reason for the selection of the repetition number.
+In fact, the selection of this number is of high significance.
+If the number of repetitions is too low (e.g., 10 repetitions), the reliability of the obtained performance of serverless functions may not be guaranteed (as explained in Section~\ref{sec:credible}), and it could lead to wrong or ambiguous conclusions.
+If the number of repetitions is too large (e.g., 1,000 repetitions), it may cause a huge runtime overhead, e.g., long experimentation time and high costs.
+In serverless computing, researchers need to pay for the number of requests and the actually allocated or consumed resources of serverless functions~\cite{lin2020modeling,wen2022literature}.
+In this situation, a large repetition number can produce a huge cost.
+Thus, a too-small or too-large number of repetitions may be inappropriate in serverless computing-related experiments.
+A careful selection of the number of repetitions is needed in these experiments.